Welcome to the Infectious Diseases Fellowship Program at The George Washington University!

 Mentors and Research

 Fellows meet with each of the faculty to decide what areas of research may be of most interest to them.
 Fellows are not required to develop their own research projects, but usually work closely with a faculty member on a project of mutual interest.
-However, there is nothing precluding a fellow from developing their own project under the guidance of a faculty member
+However, there is nothing precluding a fellow from developing their own project under the guidance of a faculty member.

 In addition, each fellow is assigned a mentor to provide them guidance and feedback throughout the fellowship and to be available to the fellow regarding any fellowship concerns.